davidoesch/geoservice_harvester_poc/README.md

 | CENTER\_LAT | Lat center of data WGS84                                                                                         | Float                       |                             |
 | CENTER\_LON | Lon center of data WGS84                                                                                         | Float                       |                             |
 | MAPGEO      | permalink to map.geo.admin.ch                                                                                    | URL                         |                             |
+## How to add additonal WMS WMTS Services
+1. Add your service to  https://github.com/davidoesch/geoservice_harvester_poc/sources.csv follwoing the OWNER Naming Convention and URL (only https) to the service endpoint
+2. copy the [default](https://github.com/davidoesch/geoservice_harvester_poc/scraper/default.py) scraper configuration file, rename it based on the OWNER Naming Convention in 1.)
+3. Adapt the scraper configuration file.
+Recommended procedure: Add a breakpoint on the first run, follow your nose to find the correct keys.Don't add parameters
+4. Pray